 Here’s how to determine if a free electricity plan if for you:

 - Find a plan that matches your electricity usage.
 Not home during the week?
 Go with free weekends.
-Get home after 7pm every night?
+Get home after 7pm every night (or willing to moderate your HVAC when you first get home)?
 Maybe free nights is for you.

 - Shift your electricity usage to the free period.Whatever plan you pick, make sure to shift your electricity usage — vacuuming, dish washing, laundry — to that free period to get the best bang for your buck.

 For example, if you are someone who regularly gets home after 7pm free nights electricity could work for you.
 Or you travel during the week and are only home on weekends.
 Free weekends electricity could work for you.